Finschia/finschia-sdk/x/ibc/core/spec/01_concepts.md

 height so that any proof verifications for the frozen height or later fail.

-Note, there is a difference between the chain-level Misbehaviour that IBC is concerned with and the validator-level Evidence that Tendermint is concerned with.
-Tendermint must be able to detect, submit, and punish any evidence of individual validators breaking the Tendermint consensus protocol and attempting to mount an attack.
+Note, there is a difference between the chain-level Misbehaviour that IBC is concerned with and the validator-level Evidence that Ostracon is concerned with.
+Ostracon must be able to detect, submit, and punish any evidence of individual validators breaking the Ostracon consensus protocol and attempting to mount an attack.
 IBC clients must only act when an attack is successful and the chain has successfully forked.
 In this case, valid Headers submitted to the IBC client can no longer be trusted and the client must freeze.